 The BEIGE color – Symbolism and Intentions

 More than any other type of geographical area, the desert is where the horizon line is uninterrupted from side to side by any obstruction, being a structure or anything else.
-The desert’s variety of colors seems monochromatic, but it is rich and expensive if only one opens his/her eyes and maybe the soul as well.
+The desert’s variety of colors seems monochromatic, but it is rich and expensive if only one opens his eyes and maybe his soul as well.
 Beige color is chromatic, but it can display different shades; thus, it is every so often called: sand, wheat, and parchment.

 I like touring deserts, it’s like an answer to a call, and it always feels like going home.
 The vast open space and the proximity to my higher power take my breath away and fill me up with joy.
 I have been to some amazingly beautiful deserts in my travels, for example, Bolivia’s Southwest High Desert, Tabo in Spiti Valley, India, and Joshua Tree.